Hana-Haneefa/Hana-Haneefa/README.md

 - 🌱 I’m currently learning **HNDIT**

-- ⚡ Fun fact **Did you know that the first computer "bug" was an actual bug?**
+- ⚡ **Did you know that the first computer "bug" was an actual bug?**

 ### 🛠 &nbsp;Tech Stack